a-ilin/tcqtface/README.md

 Some of precompiled binaries can be found at 'releases' tab: [link](https://github.com/a-ilin/tcqtface/releases).

 ## Known Issues
+Static linkage with Qt is preferred because of dynamic linkage has a set of issues.
-At this time there is no common solution to keep both 32 and 64 bit binaries (wlx, wlx64) at the same directory because of Qt framework shares the same names of it's libraries.
-However this can be implemented in future.
+  - There is no common solution to keep both 32 and 64 bit binaries (wlx, wlx64) at the same directory because of Qt framework shares the same names of it's libraries.
+  - Qt doesn't unloads it's plugins and therefore some Qt DLL stays in memory while others are unloaded.
+This leads to crash on plugin reload [link](http://www.hexblog.com/?p=991).
+  - Static linkage often saves the size of a plugin and speeds up the loading.